-Mailing address: Dr. Aristo Vojdani, 8693 Wilshire Blvd, Suite 200, Beverly Hills, CA 90211, USA Tel: ++1 (310) 657 1077 Fax: ++1 (310) 657 1053 e-mail: immunsci@ix.netcom.com the notion that gluten sensitivity is solely a disease of the gut.
-Other organs suspected of involvement include: the joints (3-11), the heart (12-15), thyroid (16-18), bone (19-20), the brain cerebellum and the neuronal synapsins (14-28).
+Corresponding author, address, and telephone number: 8693 Wilshire Blvd, Suite 200, Beverly Hills, CA 90211 Phone (310) 657-1077; Fax (310) 657-1053 E-mail: immunsci@ix.netcom.com and characterized by gastrointestinal symptoms and malabsorption.
+However, since 1966 scientific evidence has been accumulated demonstrating that gluten sensitivity can exist even in the absence of enteropathy.
+For example, patients with dermatitis herpetiformis and presentation of blistering skin do not have any gastrointestinal symptoms but have elevated gliadin antibody in the blood which improves on a gluten-free diet.1 Additionally, associations of CD with the involvement of other organs such as the central and peripheral nervous systems also go as far back as 1966.2 However, until recently, this phenomenon of immune reaction against neural tissue, in particular the cerebellum, was attributed to vitamin deficiencies and not to immunological pathogenesis.
+During the past five years, based on overwhelming evidence of immune pathogenesis involving organs other than gut and skin, many scientists have begun to re-evaluate the notion that gluten sensitivity is solely a disease of the gut.
+Other organs suspected of involvement include: the joint,3-11 the heart,12-15 thyroid,16-18 bone,^{19, 20} the brain cerebellum and the neuronal synapsins20-40 which are summarized below.
 Although it is believed that the prevalence of CD is one in one hundred, for every symptomatic patient with CD there are eight patients with CD with no GI symptom.
 In addition 10% of the healthy population have significant elevation in gliadin antibody but no obvious classic disease manifestations.
 In our laboratory, when the blood of these individuals is tested against different tissue antigens (joint, myosin, endothelial cell, bone antigens, myelin basic protein, cerebellar and synapsin peptides) more than 90% of them exhibit elevation in IgG, IgM and IgA antibodies against one or all these organ-specific antigens.
+Therefore, gluten sensitivity beyond the gut can induce multi-organ system disorders, some of which are described below.